Western pair accused of sex in Dubai taxi plead not guilty

 If convicted, the pair could face jail and then deportation from the United Arab Emirates, which walks a delicate line between keeping its Muslim identity and maintaining a successful tourism industry.

-Rebecca Blake and Conor McRedmond both denied charges of “breach of honour with consent” and committing “an indecent act in a taxi” when they appeared in court.
+Rebecca Blake and Conor McRedmond both denied charges of “breach of honor with consent” and committing “an indecent act in a taxi” when they appeared in court.

 They pleaded guilty to a third charge related to consumption of alcohol, their lawyer said after the hearing, without elaborating.
 The judge postponed the next hearing to November 1.